-Traditionally, Findingsing and Bay Area UrbanSim 2 have focused primarily on model agents and their interaction with housing and job markets in order to study these systems.
+Traditionally, Bay Area UrbanSim 2 has focused primarily on model agents and their interaction with housing and job markets in order to study these systems.
 However, as the impact of the natural environment becomes increasingly apparent, it has become important that the effects on these systems be considered as well.